crypto-sentiment/crypto_sentiment_demo_app/README.md

 - This will launch Label Studio at http://\<server-ip\>:8080/
 - Visit http://\<server-ip\>:8080/ -> Account and Setting and copy Access Token
 - Put the Access token into the `.env` file as LABEL\_STUDIO\_ACCESS\_TOKEN, also specify LabelStudio port there (e.g. 8080)

+Further, the scheduler picks it up, creates a LabelStudio project and performs imports of data into and exports on schedule.
+See the "label_studio" service definition in the [`docker-compose.yml`](docker-compose.yml) file.

+#### Importing/exporting data

+It's also possible to import unlabeled data into LabelStudio and to export labeled data from LabelStudio manually.

 - To create new annotation project and add tasks from the model_predictions table run:

     `bash crypto_sentiment_demo_app/label_studio/modify_tasks.sh -p <project name> -m import -c <active learning sampling strategy> -n <number of items to sample>`.